Credit Card Icon

 Address Common Concerns About Glaucoma Tests

-Many individuals have concerns regarding eye examinations, and it’s important to address these feelings.
+Many individuals have concerns regarding glaucoma tests, and it’s important to address these feelings.
 Here are some common worries along with clarifications:

 • Is the testing painful?
 Most glaucoma tests are painless.
 For instance, tonometry may feel like a gentle touch or a puff of air.
 The risk of complications from eye examinations is typically quite low, which can help ease concerns about safety.